 Thinking about fertility treatment

 There are many kinds of fertility treatment that can help women get pregnant.
-Talk to your provider to find out if one is right for you.
+Talk to your health care provider to find out if one is right for you.

 Fertility treatment can cause complications, like getting pregnant with twins or more, having premature birth and having a baby with birth defects.